 Nevertheless, the effectiveness of data storage to IDB still depends on network delays between a given ICON instance and IDB, as well as on the performance of your RDBMS.
-Also, to ensure data correctness for multi-site calls, you must regularly run the Interaction Concentrator intra-IDB merge stored procedure (see the information about gsysIRMerge and gsysIRMerge2 in the chapter about special stored procedures in the Interaction Concentrator 8.1 User's Guide).
+Also, if you are running Genesys Info Mart 7.6 or earlier, or running Interaction Concentrator without Genesys Info Mart, to ensure data correctness for multi-site calls, you must regularly run the Interaction Concentrator intra-IDB merge stored procedure (see The Merge Stored Procedure).